GodotMisogi/AeroFuse.jl/docs/src/tutorials-airfoil.md

 ## Objectives

-Here we will teach you the basic functionality of AeroMDAO by showing you how to perform an aerodynamic analysis of an airfoil.
+Here we will show you how to perform an aerodynamic analysis of an airfoil.
 Specifically we will:
 1. Compute the coordinates of a NACA 4-digit series airfoil.
 2. Plot its camber, thickness, upper and lower surface representations.
 3. Perform an aerodynamic analysis at a given angle of attack.